NathanKr/BasicGitRepository/Android/TestMockLocation/Readme.txt

 app is based on TestFakeLocationProvider but :
-- only Mock here
+- only MockLocationProvider here
-- Mock is in seperated class
+- MockLocationProvider is in seperated class ans is feed list of location which is injected to LocationManager